geotribu/english-blog/content/posts/2025-01-15_working-with-json-and-postgres.md

 - The `json` type is there for historical reasons, to allow databases that used this type in the past to function.
 It stores information in text form, which is not optimized for a computer.
 There is, however, an advantage to using it: it allows you to retrieve information on key order.
 If it's important for you to know that `name` is key 1 and `firstname` is key 2, without having to go through the key name again, then you'll need to use the `json` type.

 - the `jsonb` type.
 The modern type.
-It stores information in binary form and offers a lott of functions in addition to those of the `json` type.
+It stores information in binary form and offers a lot of functions in addition to those of the `json` type.

 ## Indexes